Santosh-Gupta/Lit2Vec/README.md

 ![alt text](Images/Book2VecSample15.JPG)

-This section is focused on comedy, particularly by those working in television comedy.
+This section is focused on comedy, particularly by those working in television industry.

 ![alt text](Images/Book2VecSample13.JPG)

-A young adult section, the right side is focused on dystopia and paranormal themed books, the left side is more realist.
+A young adult section, the right side is focused on dystopia and paranormal elements, the left side is more realist.

 ![alt text](Images/Book2VecSample14.JPG)